popoveugene/qubership-envgene/docs/calculator-cli.md

     2. [Application SBOM](../schemas/application.sbom.schema.json)
     3. [Env Template SBOM](../schemas/env-template.sbom.schema.json)
 11. Calculator CLI should generate Effective Set for one environment no more than 1 minute
+12. Calculator CLI must select primary service artifact according to [Primary Service Artifact](#version-20-primary-service-artifact)
+13. The Calculator CLI must adhere to the [Service Inclusion Criteria and Naming Convention](#version-20-service-inclusion-criteria-and-naming-convention) when compiling the application's service list.
+14. Parameters in all files of Effective Set must be sorted alphabetically

 ## Proposed Approach